fabiomurilogabriel/car-auction/database/README.md

-# Database Design - Distributed Car Auction Platform

-## Overview

-This database schema supports a distributed auction system operating across two geographic regions (US-East and EU-West), with emphasis on handling network partitions and maintaining data consistency.

-## Design Decisions

-### 1. Vehicle Inheritance (Table-Per-Hierarchy)

-We chose **TPH (Table-Per-Hierarchy)** instead of TPT (Table-Per-Type) for the following reasons:

-- **Performance**: Single table queries are faster than joins across multiple tables
-- **Simplicity**: All vehicle data in one location
-- **Flexibility**: Easy to add new vehicle types without schema changes
-- **Trade-off**: Some null columns, but acceptable given limited vehicle types (4 types)

-The `Type` column acts as a discriminator to distinguish between Sedan, SUV, Hatchback, and Truck.

-### 2. Optimistic Locking

-The `Version` column in the Auctions table enables optimistic concurrency control:

-- Prevents lost updates when multiple regions update the same auction
-- Lightweight compared to pessimistic locking
-- Essential for distributed systems with network partitions

-**How it works:**
-UPDATE Auctions
-SET CurrentPrice = @newPrice, Version = Version + 1
-WHERE Id = @auctionId AND Version = @expectedVersion

-If the version doesn't match, the update fails and conflict resolution kicks in.

-### 3. Bid Ordering Strategy

-**Problem**: Cross-region bids need guaranteed ordering.

-**Solution**: Combination of `Sequence` and `Timestamp`:
-- `Sequence`: Atomic counter per auction (via BidSequences table)
-- `Timestamp`: Fallback for tie-breaking during reconciliation
-- `IsDuringPartition`: Flags bids placed during network partition

-### 4. Partition Tracking

-The `PartitionEvents` table provides:
-- Historical record of all network partitions
-- Current partition status for coordination
-- Duration tracking for SLA monitoring

-## Indexes Strategy

-### High-frequency queries optimized:

-1. **Active auctions by region**
-INDEX IX_Auctions_Region_State (Region, State)

-2. **Bid ordering per auction**
-INDEX IX_Bids_AuctionId_Sequence (AuctionId, Sequence)

-3. **Partition bids lookup**
-INDEX IX_Bids_Partition (AuctionId, IsDuringPartition)

-## CAP Theorem Trade-offs

-This design prioritizes **AP (Availability + Partition Tolerance)** with eventual consistency:

-- **During partition**: Each region accepts bids independently
-- **After partition**: Reconciliation process resolves conflicts using timestamp + sequence
-- **Consistency level**: Configurable (strong vs eventual) via application layer

-## Transaction Boundaries

-### Critical transactions requiring ACID:

-1. **Placing a bid**:
-BEGIN TRANSACTION
-- Get next sequence (BidSequences)
-- Insert bid (Bids)
-- Update auction price (Auctions with version check) COMMIT

-2. **Creating auction**:
-BEGIN TRANSACTION
-- Insert auction (Auctions)
-- Initialize bid sequence (BidSequences)
-COMMIT

-text

-3. **Reconciliation** (post-partition):
-BEGIN TRANSACTION
-- Get all partition bids
-- Determine winner (conflict resolution)
-- Update auction final state
-- Mark bids as accepted/rejected
-COMMIT

-text

-## Schema Evolution

-Future considerations:

-- **Audit log table**: Track all state changes
-- **Read replicas**: Region-specific read-only copies
-- **Sharding strategy**: Partition by Region column if scale requires

-## Performance Estimates

-Based on requirements (1000+ concurrent auctions, 10K users per region):

-- **Expected bid rate**: ~500 bids/second peak
-- **Storage growth**: ~1GB/month with typical auction volume
-- **Query performance**: <50ms for indexed lookups

-## Setup Instructions

-### SQL Server:
-sqlcmd -S localhost -d AuctionDB -i Schema.sql

-text

-### EF Core In-Memory (for tests):
-var options = new DbContextOptionsBuilder<AuctionDbContext>()
-.UseInMemoryDatabase("AuctionTest")
-.Options;

-text

----

-**Related Challenge Requirements**: Database Design, Transaction boundaries, CAP theorem implementation
+# Database Design

+The database is designed to handle auctions across two regions while dealing with network issues gracefully.

+## Key Decisions

+### Vehicle Storage

+All vehicle types (Sedan, SUV, Hatchback, Truck) go in one table with a `Type` column.
+This keeps queries simple and fast, even though some columns will be null for certain vehicle types.

+### Handling Concurrent Updates

+Each auction has a `Version` number that gets incremented on every update.
+This prevents two regions from overwriting each other's changes - if the version doesn't match what you expect, the update fails and we know there's a conflict to resolve.

+### Bid Ordering

+Each bid gets a sequence number (1, 2, 3...) per auction, plus a timestamp.
+This guarantees we can always figure out the correct order, even when bids come from different regions during network issues.

+### Network Partition Tracking

+We keep a log of when network partitions happen and how long they last.
+This helps with debugging and monitoring system health.

+## Performance

+Indexes are set up for the most common queries:
+- Finding active auctions in a region
+- Getting bids for an auction in order
+- Finding bids that happened during partitions

+## CAP Trade-offs

+During network partitions, we choose availability over consistency - each region keeps working independently.
+After the partition heals, we reconcile everything to get back to a consistent state.

+## Transactions

+Three main operations need to be atomic:

+1. **Placing a bid** - Get sequence number, save bid, update auction price
+2. **Creating auction** - Create auction record and initialize bid counter
+3. **Reconciliation** - Process all queued bids and determine final winner

+## Setup

+For production, you'd run the Schema.sql file against SQL Server.
+For tests, we use Entity Framework's in-memory database which is much simpler to set up.